 Esslingen University of Applied Sciences has clearly positioned itself as being against any form of sexualized violence.
-Its obligations to protect university members are set out in the following Guidelines.
+Its obligations to protect university members are set out in the following Guidelines as PDF.

 Complaints or questions should be addressed to the contact person for sexualised harassment at Esslingen University of Applied Sciences:

 Prof. Dr. Julia Gebrande

 Faculty of Social Work, Health Care and Nursing Sciences

 Your inquiries will of course be treated confidentially.